NITCbase/nitcbase.github.io/docs/Design/Physical Layer.md

 An Internal index block is divided into two parts.
 The first 32 bytes stores header followed by actual attribute(key) values and child pointers arranged alternatively as shown in the figure.
 The header metadata is similar to that of a record block.
 The first four bytes of the header stores the value [`INDINT`](https://nitcbase.github.io/constants.html). `PBlock` is the block number of parent block in the corresponding B+ tree. `LBlock` and `RBlock` have no significance for an internal index block. `#Entries` field stores the actual number of attribute values (of maximum 100) stored in the block. `#Attrs` and `#Slots` fields also have no significance for an internal index block.
 The remaining space in the header is left unused.

 The Internal index block must be loaded from the disk to the main memory before its data can be accessed/modified.
 The [Buffer Layer](./Buffer%20Layer.md) provides the necessary data structures for this purpose.
 The [IndInternal class](./Buffer%20Layer.md) is used to access a internal index block.
 The header of the block is stored in the  [struct HeadInfo](./Buffer%20Layer.md).
-Each entry in an internal index block is acccessed through a structure [struct InternalEntry](./Buffer%20Layer.md).
+Each entry in an internal index block is accessed through a structure [struct InternalEntry](./Buffer%20Layer.md).

 ---

 ### Leaf Index Block Structure

 **A leaf node in the B+ tree stores the actual indices for the records in a relation**.
-A disk block that stores a leaf node of a B+ tree is called a leaf index Block. *Each leaf index block in Nitcbase stores a maximum of 63 indices*.
+A disk block that stores a leaf node of a B+ tree is called a leaf index Block. *Each leaf index block in NITCbase stores a maximum of 63 indices*.
 An index is a 3-tuple: `(attribute value, block number, slot number)`.
 The size of an index in nitcbase is 32 bytes (the last 8 bytes are unused)

 !["Leaf Index Block"](https://nitcbase.github.io/img/leaf_node.png)